M2M Day 1: Completing 12 ridiculously hard challenges in 12 months

 - February: Land a standing backflip

-- March: Play a 5-minute blues guitar solo
+- March: Play a 5-minute improvisational blues guitar solo

 - April: Hold a 30-minute conversation in Hebrew on the future of tech

-- August: Defeat world-champion Magnus Carlson at a game of chess
+- October: Defeat world-champion Magnus Carlsen at a game of chess

 FAQ #1: Why are you doing this?

-The short answer: I have an obsessive personality, and enjoy pushing the limits of my brain, body, and genetics.
+The short answer: I have an obsessive personality, and enjoy pushing the limits of my brain and body.

 Basically, I’m curious to see what I’m able to achieve in a month, and figured I might as well turn my pursuit into a formal project and use public embarrassment as a commitment mechanism.